runios1/BikeRental/README.md

 - **View All Requests**: Users can see a list of all their bike rental requests, including details such as the bike's name, rental period, and the status of the request (pending, accepted, or rejected).

-- **Request Status**: Each request is accompanied by its current status.
-The status can be "pending" if the request is still being processed, "accepted" if the request has been approved, or "rejected" if the request was not approved.

-- **Contact Information**: For accepted requests, users can view the contact information of the bike owner.
-This feature is hidden by default for privacy reasons, but users can view the information by clicking on the "Show Contact Info" button.
-In this way the owner's privacy is reserved while the renter and the owner can comunicate the details of the rent when permition is granted.
+- **Contact Information**: When users' requests are accepted, they have the option to view the contact information of the bike owner.
+This feature is initially concealed to protect privacy, but users can reveal the information by clicking on the "Show Contact Info" button.
+This ensures the owner's privacy is maintained while allowing the renter and owner to communicate rental details upon permission.

 - **Remove Request**: Users also have the option to remove a request from their list.
 This is particularly useful if a request has been rejected or if the user decides not to proceed with a request.